California Estate Planning and Probate Lawyers and Attorneys

 In your revocable living trust agreement, you will also name a successor trustee (a person or institution) who will take over as the trustee and manage the revocable trust’s assets if you should ever become unable to do so.
 Your successor trustee would also take over the management and distribution of your assets when you die.

-A revocable living trust does not, however, remove all need for a last will and testament.
+A revocable living trust does not, however, remove all need for a last will and testament under the California law of wills and trusts.
 Generally, you would still need a will—known as a pour over will—to cover any assets that have not been transferred to the revocable living trust.

 You should consult with a qualified California estate planning lawyer or estates and trusts attorney, to assist you in the preparation of a revocable living trust, your last will and testament and other estate planning documents, including a durable power of attorney, a health care power of attorney and a living will (collectively some times referred to as advance directives).
 Also, keep in mind that your choice of trustees is extremely important.
 That trustee’s management of your living trust assets will not be automatically subject to direct probate court supervision.
 (Back to the Top)

-Probate is a California probate court-supervised process for transferring a deceased person’s assets to the beneficiaries listed in his or her last will and testament.
+Probate in California is a California probate court-supervised process for transferring a deceased person’s assets to the beneficiaries listed in his or her last will and testament.
+A will and probate go together.
+If you rely on a California will to transfer your assets at death, there will be a California probate of the will under the California law of probate.

-In such an instance, the California probate court would appoint an administrator to handle your probate estate.
-Personal representative is another term used to describe the administrator or executor appointed to handle a California probate estate.
-The executor or personal representative must hire a California probate lawyer to represent him or her in California probate court.
+In such an instance, under the California law of probate, the California probate court would appoint an administrator to handle your probate estate in accordance with the California probate code.
+Personal representative is another term used in probate to describe the administrator or executor appointed to handle a California probate estate.
+The executor or personal representative must hire a California probate lawyer to represent him or her in the California court of probate to probate your California will.
 The California probate court may appoint your spouse for handling your probate estate if the total assets amount to less than $100,000.
 The California probate process has advantages and disadvantages.

-The California probate court is accustomed to resolving disputes about the distribution of probate assets fairly quickly through a process with defined rules.
-In addition, the California probate court reviews the personal representative’s handling of each probate estate, which can help protect the estate beneficiaries’ interests.
+The California courts of probate court are accustomed to resolving disputes in probate about the distribution of probate assets fairly quickly through the probate process with defined probate rules.
+In addition, the California probate court reviews the personal representative’s handling of each California probate estate, which can help protect the estate beneficiaries’ interests.

-One disadvantage, however, is that California probates are public.
-Your estate plan and the value of your assets will become a public record.
-Also, because California probate lawyer’s fees and executor’s commissions are based on a statutory fee schedule, a California probate may cost more than the management and distribution of a comparable estate under a revocable living trust.
+One disadvantage, however, is that the California law of probate provides that California probates are public probate records.
+Your estate plan and the value of your assets in probate will become a public record.
+Also, because California probate lawyer’s fees and executor’s commissions are based on a statutory probate fee schedule, a California probate may cost more than the management and distribution of a comparable estate under a revocable living trust.

 8. Can I name alternative beneficiaries?